 31 October 2008

-When officials asked for the Welsh translation of a road sign, they thought the reply was what they needed.
+When officials creating the sign asked for a Welsh translation of the text at the top, they thought the reply they received was what they needed.

 Unfortunately, the e-mail response to Swansea council said in Welsh: "I am not in the office at the moment.
 Please send any work to be translated".